lukegibson101/flukey-feathers-badminton/README.md

 * A background image is used behind the form.
 This is the same as on the club sessions page for consistency and is inline with the Flukey Feathers club ethos
 * The page is fully responsive with the form scaling to fit mobile screens

+## **Future Features to be Added**
+The Flukey Feathers site is currently at the minimum viable project stage.
+Future features to be added to increase site usability include:
+* A Burger Menu Icon added to the Nav bar on mobile devices that produces a drop down menu when tapped so the Nav bar takes up less space
+* A members only area
+ * A subs page where members can track what they have paid / what they owe
+ * A news page where bulletins can be posted for upcoming league matches / changes to session venues / times
+ * An upcoming events page where members can sign up to Badminton England events.
+E.g. Yonex All English Championships in Birmningham
+ * An affiliate links page to various badminton resources / service such as online shops where members can get exclusive discounts through Flukey Feathers

+ ## **Testing**